Binary-Insights/Assignment_04/data/llm_response/markdown/abridge/rag.md

 ## Company Overview

 Abridge is a private AI startup focused on leveraging artificial intelligence to enhance various operational and commercial functions.
-The company offers a range of roles across different departments, including operations, marketing, data science, and finance, indicating a diverse and comprehensive approach to its business operations.
+The company offers a range of roles across different departments, including operations, marketing, data science, and finance, with positions available in hybrid and remote settings across major U.S. cities such as San Francisco, New York City, and Chicago.

 ## Business Model and GTM